bitsofcotton/consistency-boots/README.md

 trusted with some codes in the CPU, it fails.
 (If the CPU has a backdoor but isn't had malicious codes on CPU itself, with reading boot firmware binaries, we can reduce them.)
-(If we compile system binary, if we are lucky, we only trust the starting compiler binary itself, but to compile compiler, we need the base system and compiler (bootstrap prob.).)
+(If we compile system binary, if we are lucky, we only trust the starting compiler binary itself, but to compile compiler, we need the base system and compiler (bootstrap problem.).)

 # Tips
 This can causes floating point operation on the cpu to be broken because of some internal state